Ashe/ashe.github.io/data/content/blog/2022/11/Making-Notakto-In-Haskell-With-Apecs-And-Raylib.md

 * I use the `-Wall` language option just to make sure we're ironing out warnings we go --- personal prefence.
 * The language extensions you see are all used by Apecs (or at least, the example made use of them).
 I know for a fact that `TemplateHaskell` is used as an easy way of building a `World` type for use throughout the application.
-* `Lib` only needs to export `main` for now, but if we ever want to export a configuration class that our client can provide then this is where we'd put it.
+* `Lib` only needs to export `main` for now, but if we ever want to export a configuration data type that our client can provide then this is where we'd put it.
 * I try to structure my includes with my 'Haskell libraries' at the top (i.e. things that aren't specific to my project), followed by blocks of imports for my dependencies:
-  * `Apecs` has quite a nice API; it doesn't get messy if you just import it in its entirety and it almost feels like it's part of the language.
+  * Apecs has quite a nice API; it doesn't get messy if you just import it in its entirety and it almost feels like it's part of the language.
   * Raylib has a *lot* of things going on (again, refer to the [cheatsheet](https://www.raylib.com/cheatsheet/cheatsheet.html), so I've `qualified` it.
 Normally I'd explicitly write every function I use, however for this tutorial I'm going to use qualifications so that you can easily tell when something is a Raylib thing and when it's something else.
     * I made an exception for `Raylib.Types` --- certain types are quite commonly used throughout the project and so rather than typing `RL.Vector3` constantly I instead explicitly imported it so that we can use it without restraint.

 ### Creating and initialising a World

 Next up is creating our `World`.
 In Apecs, the `World` is a type built specifically for your components to live in; that's why `TemplateHaskell` is used to automatically write the code that glues your components together.
-The `initWorld` function is also a result of this template, which is why you might find it hard to find the `World` type and `initWorld' in the [`apecs` documentation](https://hackage.haskell.org/package/apecs).
+The `initWorld` function is also a result of this template, which is why you might find it hard to find the `World` type and `initWorld` in the [`apecs` documentation](https://hackage.haskell.org/package/apecs).

 ```hs
 -- Define a component, a Camera